crmne/paolino.me/_plugins/SENDFOX_HTML_FINDINGS.md

 ## If You Improve This Later

-- Keep spacing-critical elements in table/td wrappers.
+- Prefer native `div/p/h/ul/li` blocks for spacing-critical elements.
 - Keep code rendering independent from `pre`.
 - Prefer additive changes and verify against one real campaign before mass publish.
 - Re-check the `cluster-headache-tracker` post: it historically exposed parser edge cases.